 Danielle A. Scruggs is a photographer, visual editor, and writer based in Chicago, Illinois.
 She has exhibited her work across the United States and has been an artist-in-residence at the Center for Photography at Woodstock and the Wassaic Project.
 She attended the New York Times Portfolio Review in 2018 and the Kalish Workshop for photo editing in 2018.

-Currently, she is a photo editor at ESPN and was previously the director of photography at the Chicago Reader.
-She is also the founder of Black Women Directors, an online resource highlighting Black women in film.
+She is currently the Visual Editor at the Southern Foodways Alliance and was previously the Senior Photo Editor at ESPN's The Undefeated and Director of Photography at the Chicago Reader.
+She is also the founder and editor of Black Women Directors, an online resource highlighting Black women in film.